Alro10/twitter-sentiment-live/README.md

 - Run inside docker containers.
 - Add neutral sentiment, that is possible since VADER is able to do.
 - Use other approaches for sentiment analysis, such as CNN, LSTM, etc. But we will need a database in Portuguese for training the algorithm, I didn't find a good database.

+*Send a pull request or open an issue are very welcome!* :+1: